-She understands how the effective management of critical environmental and social issues such as climate risk, and modern slavery and transparent reporting will play an increasing role in the ability of corporates to be successful.
-Julie works across all elements of the ESG and investment value chain, from stakeholder engagement, strategy design, policy and social/environmental impact and valuation to reporting and assurance.
+She understands how the effective management of environmental and social issues such as GHG emissions, climate risk, modern slavery and circularity, combined with transparent reporting will play an increasing role in helping companies succeed.

-Julie believes the quality of ESG information should be investment-grade and akin to financial information to enable investors to make critical investment decisions.
-She believes that purely financial reporting represents a shrinking percentage of the information that the market considers important and there has been a shift in the past decade towards reporting of non-financial value towards impact reporting.
-Using the Social Return on Investment (SROI) methodology, industry best practice and KPMG’s True Value methodology, Julie assists clients with planning, measuring and reporting of social and environmental impact.
-More recently, she has assisted companies in their impact reporting leveraging the Sustainable Development Goals (SDGs).
+Julie believes the quality of ESG data and information should be investment-grade and akin to financial information to enable investors to make critical investment decisions.
+Focus on financial analysis alone represents a shrinking percentage of the information that the market considers important and over the past decade, there has been a significant shift towards non-financial analysis being used to uncover risks and opportunities.

-Julie was the co-author of KPMG Australia’s Impact Report and KPMG’s bi-annual thought leadership publication Sustainability Reporting Survey that explores global and Australian trends in sustainability reporting.
+Julie was the co-author of KPMG Australia’s Impact Plan and KPMG’s bi-annual thought leadership publication Sustainability Reporting Survey that explores global and Australian trends in sustainability reporting.

 Bachelor of Commerce, Univeristy of Wollongong